Online Master's in Nursing Program Overview

 The MSN program is offered fully online, plus 630 required clinical hours over the program.
 UCCS provides placement oversight and guidance; however, you will be responsible for identifying preceptors in your area.
 The MSN program offers both synchronous and asynchronous sessions, along with videos, group activities and discussions, online exams, case studies and simulation opportunities, which you can attend either in-person or remotely.

 Choose your pace; this program can be taken either full-time or part-time, so you can find a rhythm and workload that aligns with your personal and professional needs.
-This program can be completed in 24 to 36 months, depending on the course load you choose.
+This program is usually completed in 36 months, depending on the course load you choose.

 This online program is taught by faculty who also teach at the Colorado Springs campus.
 That means you are receiving the same high quality curriculum and instruction as students on campus.